Articles and Videos

 When you start working for an NBA team, it gets drilled into your head pretty quickly that privacy is very important.
 Information is a big competitive advantage, so teams don’t want any of that information to leak to other teams or the public.
-Posting my thoughts on this site and Twitter over the last 6 months, then, has been a complete about-face from what I’ve been used to.
+Posting my thoughts on this site and Twitter, then, has been a complete about-face from what I’ve been used to.

 But I’ve really enjoyed it.
 I’ve enjoyed sharing what I’ve learned, enjoyed being spurred on to investigate the questions of others, enjoyed having an excuse to dive into depths I wouldn’t have had time to plumb otherwise.
 And I’d love to keep doing it.

 From what I can tell by everyone’s responses, you have enjoyed it as well.
 So that’s where Insider comes in.
 For all of the reasons laid out at the start, I want the opportunity to use my experience and knowledge to bring great content, great stats and great discussion to fans.
 My hope is that the subscription revenue will essentially pay me a salary so that I can focus completely on that goal.
 And if Insider gets enough subscribers that there’s money left over, the added revenue will allow me to invest more in the site — I have lots of ideas that I think could be really exciting, but obviously we need to get there first!